|Website URL : http://www.molevalley.gov.uk/index.cfm?articleid=17940|

 If the petition has more than 800 valid signatures, then it will be considered at a meeting of the Council.

-If the petition to Council covers a matter within the remit of the Executive, then the Council will direct the Executive how it should respond
+If the petition to Council covers a matter within the remit of the Cabinet, then the Council will direct the Cabinet how it should respond

 If the eligible signatory or the nominated representative is not able to address the meeting when the petition is due to be presented, he or she may nominate a substitute to speak to the meeting.

-If the subject matter of a petition falls within the delegated authority of the Executive, the Executive Leader or the appropriate Portfolio Holder may make a statement in response to a representative's address.
-This may not exceed two minutes, except with the agreement of the Council or Executive and must be confined to facts relevant to the petition.
+If the subject matter of a petition falls within the delegated authority of the Cabinet, the Cabinet Leader or the appropriate Portfolio Holder may make a statement in response to a representative's address.
+This may not exceed two minutes, except with the agreement of the Council or Cabinet and must be confined to facts relevant to the petition.

 Where the subject matter of the petition is included elsewhere on the agenda for that meeting, the petition will be considered with that item.